isc-projects/stork/doc/devel.rst

 `Storybook <https://storybook.js.org/docs/angular/get-started/introduction>`_ for
 development purposes.

-> Storybook is a tool for UI development.
-It makes development faster and easier
-> by isolating components.
+    “Storybook is a tool for UI development.
+It makes development faster and easier by isolating components.
 This allows you to work on one component at a time.
-> You can develop entire UIs without needing to start up a complex dev stack,
-> force certain data into your database, or navigate around your application.
+    You can develop entire UIs without needing to start up a complex dev stack, force certain data into your database, or navigate around your application.”

+    -- Storybook documentation

 To run Storybook, type: